• English

 Lotiform-pillars-in-Luxor-Temple

-Used in non-secular buildings, but rarely in religious architectures, this resembles a simple lotus bud form and finds ample use in old and middle kingdom temples.
-In the new kingdom, their use declined, the ribbed shafts represent lotus stems and capitals are made in the form of a closed bud or open lotus flower.
+Used in non-secular buildings but rarely in religious architecture, this resembles a simple lotus bud and finds ample use in Old and Middle Kingdom temples.
+Their use declined in the New Kingdom; the ribbed shafts represent lotus stems, and capitals are made as closed buds or open lotus flowers.
 Lotus here refers to a type of water lily.

 Palmiform columns